Só no Forevis

 Só no Forevis (transl.
-Only in the Butt) is the fifth studio album by Brazilian hard rock band Raimundos, launched in 1999.
+Only in the Butt) is the fourth studio album by Brazilian hard rock band Raimundos, launched in 1999.
 Its title makes a reference to the word forevis, used as a euphemism to buttocks, by Brazilian humorist Mussum from the Os Trapalhões troupe of comedians.

 At 850 thousand copies sold, it is Raimundos' best selling album.

 It was also the last studio album with vocalist Rodolfo Abrantes.